Pavithra-Prasad/brightedge-url-crawler/README.md

 A service that takes a URL as input, fetches the page, and extracts structured metadata — title, description, body content, Open Graph tags, and language — along with a ranked list of topics/keywords describing what the page is about.
 Topic extraction uses unsupervised statistical analysis (YAKE), requiring no pre-trained models or external APIs.

+## Assignment Deliverables

+This repository contains all three parts of the BrightEdge Engineering assignment:

+- **Part 1: Working service** — Source code in `app/`, deployed live (see Live Demo above), with full API documentation in this README
+- **Part 2: Production design** — See `DESIGN.md` for the architecture, storage, schema, SLOs/SLAs, monitoring, cost analysis, and reliability strategy at billion-URL scale
+- **Part 3: PoC plan** — See `POC_PLAN.md` for the phased rollout plan, blockers, release strategy, and success criteria

 ## Live Demo

 - **API**: `https://brightedge-crawler-773180407845.us-central1.run.app`